AquaDuck

-AquaDuck (on the Disney Wish as AquaMouse) is a water coaster (a water slide with similar turns, drops and g-forces to a roller coaster) that is located on the deck of two Disney cruise ships.
-It was first constructed on the Disney Dream in January 2011 and then later on the Disney Fantasy in February 2012, and the ride opened on the Disney Wish as AquaMouse on July 14, 2022.
+AquaDuck (on the Disney Wish and Disney Treasure as AquaMouse) is a water coaster with similar turns, drops and g-forces to a roller coaster that is located on the deck of two Disney cruise ships.
+It was first constructed on the Disney Dream in January 2011 and then later on the Disney Fantasy in February 2012.
+The Disney Wish and Disney Treasure have a similar ride called the AquaMouse, which opened on July 14, 2022 and December 21, 2024, respectively.

 History

 Disney Cruise Line announced the development of the first two ships to have an AquaDuck in 2007.
 Construction commenced of the first ship on March 2, 2009.
-Both ships were constructed by Meyer Werft in Papenburg, Germany, Disney Dream was complete in early 2011, followed by Disney Fantasy in early 2012, and followed by the Disney Wish under the AquaMouse name in July 2022.
+Both ships were constructed by Meyer Werft in Papenburg, Germany.
+Disney Dream was complete in early 2011, followed by Disney Fantasy in early 2012, and followed by the Disney Wish under the AquaMouse name in July 2022.